Skip To Main Content

 Army ROTC Scholarships

-Looking for high school seniors and college freshmen who want to serve our nation as second lieutenants (officers) in the U.S. Army.
-Scholarships pay for room and board (up to $12,000 per year) or tuition and fees.
+High school seniors and college freshmen who want to serve in the U.S. Army.
+Scholarships pay for room & board (up to $12,000 per year) or tuition & fees.
 It also pays a $420/month stipend and a $1,200/year book allowance.

 Highly encourage all seniors to start the application immediately so that there is maximum time to help them make their applications as competitive as possible.
 There will be three national boards – October 25, January 26, and March 26 for students to start college in Fall of 2026.